decentraland/rentals-contract/README.md

 There are various ways of signing these conditions.
 One of them can be achieved by using ethers as seen in the [./test/utlils/rentals.ts](https://github.com/decentraland/rentals-contract/blob/main/test/utils/rentals.ts#L81) utility file.

-Once both the signature and the listings conditions are ready, I, or whichever off-chain system will be handling this, can store them to make them available for the interested owner of that LAND to accept it.
+Once both the signature and the listings conditions are ready, I, or whichever off-chain handling this, can store them to make them available for the interested owner of that LAND to accept it.

-If the owner of the the LAND is interested in the offer, they can interact with the Rentals contract via `acceptOffer` or by sending the asset to RentalsContract via the `safeTransferFrom` function in the LAND contract, providing the Offer in the last `bytes` parameter.
+If the owner of the the LAND is interested in the offer, they can interact with the Rentals contract via `acceptOffer` or by sending the asset to the Rentals contract via the `safeTransferFrom` function in the LAND contract, providing the Offer in the last `bytes` parameter.
 More info on this can be found in the [Accepting an Offer](#accepting-an-offer) section.

 ## Accepting an Offer